Incoming undergraduate students

 Graduate Listening & Speaking Exam

 The Graduate Listening & Speaking Exam is a one-on-one interview.
-To sign up, visit our online scheduling system and choose a 15-minute time slot on a small selection of test dates/times during the week of January 8, 2018.
+To sign up, visit our online scheduling system.
 On your testing date, please report a few minutes before your appointment to the reception desk at the Office for International Students & Scholars, Stix International House.

 Bring one form of photo identification (e.g. passport, driver license, or Washington University student ID) to the exam.